ymadd/shadcn-ui-mcp-server/README.md

-# shadcn-ui-server MCP Server
+# shadcn-ui MCP Server

 MCP server for shadcn/ui component references

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that provides reference information for shadcn/ui components.
+It implements a Model Context Protocol (MCP) server that helps AI assistants access shadcn/ui component documentation and examples.

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
-  - Takes title and content as required parameters
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
+- `list_shadcn_components` - Get a list of all available shadcn/ui components
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+- `get_component_details` - Get detailed information about a specific component
+- `get_component_examples` - Get usage examples for a specific component
+- `search_components` - Search for components by keyword

+### Functionality

+This server scrapes and caches information from:
+- The official shadcn/ui documentation site (https://ui.shadcn.com)
+- The shadcn/ui GitHub repository

+It provides structured data including:
+- Component descriptions
+- Installation instructions
+- Usage examples
+- Props and variants
+- Code samples

 ## Development